Bowel Cancer Symptoms

 No Bowel Cancer Symptoms?
 Get a colonoscopy for peace of mind

 Approximately half of all Australians are likely to develop a bowel polyp during their lifetime, but the majority of these remain undetected.
 Although polyps are very common, they rarely produce symptoms.

 If polyps are left untreated, a significant percentage of polyps will develop into bowel cancer.
 Most polyps can be identified and safely removed during a colonoscopy.

 If you are an Australian citizens aged 50, 55 and 65 without symptoms with FOBT (faecal occult blood test) you should take advantage of the National Bowel Cancer Screening Program.

-Contact Direct Endoscopy if you have questions about bowel cancer symptoms or to book a colonoscopy to diagnose or prevent bowel cancer.
+Contact Direct Endoscopy if you have any further questions or book a colonoscopy today for diagnosis, prevention, or treatment.

 - What to Eat and What to Avoid to Reduce Your Risk of Bowel Cancer - November 7, 2019

 - Anton Enus and His Battle With Bowel Cancer - September 21, 2019